randallwvr90/sqlalchemy-challenge/instructions.md

 ### Station Analysis

-* Design a query to calculate the total number of stations in the dataset.
+X Design a query to calculate the total number of stations in the dataset.

 * Design a query to find the most active stations (i.e. which stations have the most rows?).